-The search for the time variation of fundamental constants on Earth is performed by comparing the transition frequencies of two different clock transitions over a long period.
-Because the dependence of an atomic transition on a fundamental constant differs between transitions, the ratio of the transition frequencies has a nonzero dependence on fundamental constants.
-Let us take $\alpha$ as an example.
-The binding energies of energy levels in hydrogen with a principal quantum number $n$ scale $\sim \alpha^2$.
-The fine structure, which is induced by the L-S coupling, is proportional to $\alpha^4$.
-Therefore, the frequency ratio of these two energy scales is proportional to $\sim \alpha^2$.
-For precise frequency measurements, narrow-linewidth transitions that are used in atomic clocks are more suitable than broad-linewidth transitions in hydrogen.
-For multi-elecron atoms, the $\alpha$ dependence of a transition is estimated by theoretical calculations of the electronic structure, and it is characterized by a constant $K$ in the following equation:
+The search for time variations of fundamental constants on Earth is performed by comparing the transition frequencies of two different clock transitions over a long period.
+Because the dependence of atomic transitions on fundamental constants varies between transitions, the ratio of their transition frequencies has a nonzero dependence on fundamental constants.
+Consider $\alpha$ as an example.
+The binding energies of energy levels in hydrogen with a principal quantum number $n_p$ scale as $\sim \alpha^2$.
+The fine structure, which arises from L-S coupling, is proportional to $\alpha^4$.
+As a result, the frequency ratio of these two energy scales is proportional to $\sim \alpha^2$.
+For precise frequency measurements, narrow-linewidth transitions used in atomic clocks are more suitable than broad-linewidth transitions in hydrogen.
+In multi-elecron atoms, the $\alpha$ dependence of a transition is estimated by theoretical calculations of the electronic structure and is characterized by a constant $K$ in the following equation:

-where $q$ is the sensitivity parameter to the variation of $\alpha$ and $E_0$ is the energy difference between the excited state and the ground state.
-This means that the two-level system for the clock transition functions as the quantum sensor for the variation of $\alpha$.